-The electronics case holding the RAMBo board may need dust blown out occasionally.
-Power down the printer and use the provided 2.5-mm driver to remove the four M3 screws holding the lid to the enclosure.
+The electronics case holding the RAMBo board may need to have dust blown out occasionally.
+Power down the printer and use the provided 2.5MM driver to remove the 4 M3 screws holding the lid to the enclosure.
 The fan is mounted to the lid and connected to the RAMBo board.
 Be careful with the fan cable during removal.
-Once it is removed use short bursts of compressed air to blow out any dust or debris.
-Plug in the lid fan, paying attention to polarity, and reattach the lid.
+Once removed use short bursts of compressed air to blow out any dust or debris.
+Plug in the lid fan paying attention to polarity and reattach the lid.